Rupak09/EcoHub-Market/README.md

 *2) Cart provision and profile :*
 Usrs can also use cart option *(still not completely developed)* to order mumtiple items.
-Ther is a profile screen to check their details.
+There is a profile screen to check their details.

 ![image](https://github.com/Bharath601/pdf-text-summarization/assets/154265845/02377fff-365b-4c3e-82be-7d194c581525)